XCB-003-905 Izembek Point Base

 sketchfab

 Izembek Point Base XCB-003-905.
-XCB-003, or IZM-003, is a site tested by A.P.
+XCB-003, or IZM-003, was thoroughly tested by A.P.
 McCartney in 1971.
-It is the type-site for the Izembek Phase.
-A small village with a unique whalebone house and many artifacts similar to those in the Bristol Bay region.
-It dates approximately 1200-1350 CE.
-The Alaska Peninsula artifacts are presented as a result of the research conducted under grants NSF 9630072, NSF 9814086, NSF 9996372, NSF 9996415, NSF 1139266, NSF 1321411.
-H. Maschner, Principal Investigator.
-These artifacts were scanned with either a Faro Edge Arm or a Minolta Vivid 9i.
-Processed in Geomagic or Polyworks.
-2-8 photos were used for texture in Geomagic Wrap.
-Original digitizing work done at the IVL at Id.
+It serves as the type-site for the Izembek Phase.
+The site features a small village with a unique whalebone house and numerous artifacts remarkably similar to those discovered in the Bristol Bay region.
+This remarkable find dates back approximately 1200-1350 CE.
+The Alaska Peninsula artifacts were carefully presented as a result of comprehensive research conducted under grants NSF 9630072, NSF 9814086, NSF 9996372, NSF 9996415, NSF 1139266, and NSF 1321411.
+H. Maschner, the Principal Investigator, led this groundbreaking study.
+The artifacts were meticulously scanned with either a Faro Edge Arm or a Minolta Vivid 9i.
+Advanced processing in Geomagic or Polyworks was also conducted.
+A minimum of 2-8 photos were utilized for texture in Geomagic Wrap.
+Original digitizing work was expertly completed at the IVL at Id.
 St. Univ.
-Subsequent processing and publication completed at Global Digital Heritage.
-McCartney, A.P.
-1974 Prehistoric Cultural Integration along the Alaska Peninsula.
-APUA 16(1):59-84.
-2. Maschner: doi: 10.1353/arc.2011.0007 Arctic Anthro.
-January 1, 2004 vol. 41 no. 2 98-111.
+Subsequent processing and publication were finalized at Global Digital Heritage.
+McCartney, A.P., presented Prehistoric Cultural Integration along the Alaska Peninsula in APUA 16(1):59-84.
+Maschner's findings were further detailed in Arctic Anthro, January 1, 2004, vol. 41 no. 2, 98-111.

 Download Model from sketchfab